intercloud/intercloud-grafana-plugin/README.md

-# INterCloud Grafana Data Source Plugin
+# InterCloud Grafana Data Source Plugin

 This plugin provides a Grafana Data Source to show InterCloud's services metrics from the REST API.